isomerpages/nlb-sure/_events/2-hsi.md

-We would also like to congratulate the following 7 runner-up teams (listed in no particular order of merit) for achieving the top 10 positions for their schools:
+We would also like to congratulate the following 7 Merit Award winners (listed in no particular order of merit) for achieving the top 10 positions for their schools: